jsmillie7/quick-portfolio/instrument_mgr.md

 ```
 Any time an instace of this class is created or called, 2 functions run: self.read_cal() opens the Outlook calendar and reads the appointment items from it. self.parse_cal() creates a dictionary of all appointments by equipment number.

-I added several ancillary functions to the class to perform various functions.
-Here I highlight a few, which have pretty obvious titles:
+I added several ancillary functions to the class to perform various actions, the most important of which allowed adding and deleting appointments to the calendar.
+With this, the calendar can be built and maintained with just a few clicks.
 ```python
     def add_appointment(self, obj, m_type):
         new_apt = self.sharedCalendar.Items.Add(1)